Ballet NFTs starring Russian dancer Osipova offered for auction

-LONDON, Nov 29 (Reuters) - Auction house Bonhams said on Monday it was putting up for sale the world’s first non-fungible tokens (NFTs) for ballet, with Russian dancer Natalia Osipova in the starring role.
+LONDON, Nov 29 (Reuters) - Auction house Bonhams said on Monday it was selling the world’s first non-fungible tokens (NFTs) for ballet, with Russian dancer Natalia Osipova in the starring role.

-The NFTs feature three performances by Osipova, principal dancer at London's Royal Ballet.
-Two are from classic ballet "Giselle", while the third is from "Left Behind", a contemporary dance she has performed with her partner Jason Kittelberger.
+The NFTs feature three video performances by Osipova, principal dancer at London's Royal Ballet.
+Two are from the classic "Giselle", while the third is from "Left behind", a contemporary dance she has performed with her partner Jason Kittelberger.

-The collection, called "Natalia Osipova: Triptychare" will be offered at Bonhams’ "Encore!
-Modern Art on Stage" auction, with bidding open from Monday until Dec.
-10.
+Osipova and her partner wanted to use some of the funds to set up a ballet company, Bonhams head of digital art, Nima Sagharchi, said during a preview of the works.

+"Performing artists up till now have had no way to sell ownership in their performances," he said.
+"NFTs afford them that opportunity."

+They also want to create platform would give more grassroots performers access to NFT technology, Sagharchi added.

-"I really hope that we can create an art platform because dance is always left behind," Osipova told Reuters.
-She is currently performing in "Giselle" at The Royal Opera House.
+"I really hope that we can create an art platform because dance is always left behind," Osipova, who has most recently danced in "Giselle" at London's Royal Opera House, told Reuters.

-"With dance, you can only just see the live show and we want to be ... (at the) front (and have) financial independence, that is very important for art," she added.
+The market for NFTs - niche crypto assets which are blockchain-based records of ownership of a digital item such as an image or a video - has been surging, though sceptics have warned of a bubble.

 Successful buyers will have full licence of the works.